Nuvalence/dialogflow-cx-tools/documentation/README.md

 This document describes two Nuvalence tools that support our CCAI initiative:

 * **Agent Generator**: converts a spreadsheet with FAQ-style intents and responses into an Agent ready to be uploaded.
+(Deprecated)
 * **Agent Translator**: with two subcomponents:
   * An exporter, which transfers all the Agent’s messages and training phrases to a Google Sheet.
   * An importer, which combines (modified) messages and training phrases, as well as potentially new translations with the existing Agent, and generates a new Agent ready to be uploaded.